Cheryl Burke Dating Matthew Lawrence Again: Why Did They Break Up 9 Years Ago?

-Cheryl Burke has a new man in her life—except he’s an old man in her life.
-The longtime Dancing With the Stars pro dancer has reignited her romance with actor Matthew Lawrence nine years after they called it quits.
+Cheryl Burke has a new man in her life — except he’s an old man in her life.
+The longtime Dancing with the Stars pro dancer has reignited her romance with actor Matthew Lawrence nine years after they called it quits.
 Entertainment Tonight confirmed that Burke and Lawrence are indeed dating once again.

 Earlier this month, Cheryl Burke teased her rekindled romance on Snapchat by sharing snaps from the couple’s trip to Big Sur.
-Then there was that recent Instagram hint when Cheryl captioned a filtered photo with Lawrence’s handle and the hashtag: #reunitedanditfeelssogood.
+Then, there was that recent Instagram hint when Cheryl captioned a filtered photo with Lawrence’s handle and the hashtag #reunitedanditfeelssogood.

 #reunitedanditfeelssogood @themattlawrence